-Regarding value of the commodity, with domestic production averaging 29.5 billion board feet (2007 and 2008), and using an average price for those years of \$268 per thousand board feet 16, the average annual value for softwood lumber is about \$7.9 billion.
+Regarding value of the commodity, with domestic production averaging 29.5 billion board feet (2007 and 2008), and using an average price for those years of \$268 per thousand board feet, 16 the average annual value for softwood lumber is about \$7.9 billion.
 According to Customs data, the average annual value for softwood lumber imports for 2007 and 2008 is about \$4.7 billion.

-This rule invites comments on a proposed industry-funded research, promotion, and information program for softwood lumber.
+This rule proposes an industryfunded research, promotion, and information program for softwood lumber.
 Softwood lumber is used in products like flooring, siding and framing.
 The program would be financed by an assessment on softwood lumber domestic manufacturers and importers and would be administered by a board of industry members selected by the Secretary.
 The initial assessment rate would be \$0.35 per thousand board feet shipped within or imported to the United States and could be increased to \$0.50 per thousand board feet.
 Entities that ship or import less than 15 million board feet would be exempt along with shipments exported outside of the United States.
 No entity would pay assessments on the first 15 million board feet shipped or imported.
 The purpose of the program would be to strengthen the position of softwood lumber in the marketplace, maintain and expand markets for softwood lumber, and develop new uses for softwood lumber within the United States.
-A referendum would be held among eligible domestic manufacturers and importers to determine whether
+A referendum will be held among eligible domestic manufacturers and importers to determine whether they favor implementation of the program prior to it going into effect.
+A majority of entities by both number and volume would have to support the program for it to be implemented.
+The program is authorized under the 1996 paying assessments under the proposed Order.
+Of the 883 importers, it is estimated that about 780, or 88 percent, import less than 15 million board feet per year and would also be exempt from paying assessments.
+Thus, about 363 domestic manufacturers and 103 importers would pay assessments under the Order.
+It is estimated that if \$17.5 million were collected in assessments (\$0.35 per thousand board feet assessment rate with 50 billion board feet assessed), 25 percent, or about \$4 million, would be paid by importers and 75 percent, or about \$13 million, would be paid by domestic manufacturers.